p-shrestha/erythroSight/Cluster/Cellpose2.0-segmentation/models/README.md

 # Fine-tuned models after human-in-the-loop approach

 The models fine-tuned using human-in-the-loop approach are provided in this folder.
 125 image segments from multiple donors with user annotations for each image segment were used in a recursive training approach.

+Model can be found here: erythroSight: Open-access image dataset of blood cells from individuals with sickle cell disease and/or beta-thalassemia or without known hemaglobinopathies, captured using automated microscope Octopi.
+Federated Research Data Repository. doi: 10.20383/103.0916 https://doi.org/10.20383/103.0916